Fohdeesha/quanta-brocade/documentation/delta.md

 # Flashing the Delta 7024 to a Dell 8024

 ## Disclaimer & Caveats
 This page will guide you through flashing a Delta Networks 7024 (DNI7024F) to a Dell PowerConnect 8024 (PC8024F).
 We are not responsible for any damaged devices or property resulting from this guide.
 As of now this process is irreversible, so be sure you want to do it.

 ## Advantages
 The Delta switch comes with a very limited "demo build" of Fastpath, with little to no documentation.
 There's also no updates for it ever released.
 By switching to Dell, you gain regular firmware updates (as recent as a few months ago), and plenty of documentation.
 You get a more fleshed out OS including a web interface as well.

+There's one downside: the Dell firmware is very picky about SFP+ optics.
+You must use Dell branded optics or they won't work.
+However if you're using DAC cables, any brand will work without issue.

 ## Prerequisites